ningpengtao-coder/gitlab-foss/doc/development/new_fe_guide/development/components.md

 # Components

+## Component Library

+Our base Vue components are in the [gitlab-ui](https://gitlab.com/gitlab-org/gitlab-ui) repository.
+Docs and examples for them are available on [gitlab-ui storybook](https://gitlab-org.gitlab.io/gitlab-ui/).

 ## Icons

 Icons should be added to the [gitlab-svgs project][gitlab-svgs-project].
 Once new icons are added, please have the maintainer update the gitlab-svgs dependency on NPM and on gitlab-ce.
 The gitlab-ee repo will be updated from the automatic CE->EE merge.